 stroke recovery CARE

-My wife experienced her first stroke when she was 25 years old and her second 11 years later.
+Our owner’s wife, Kelly, experienced her first stroke when she was 25 years old and her second 11 years later.
 Her post-stroke care and post-stroke rehabilitation continue to this day.
 It is so important for family and friends to realize the importance of post-stroke care and learn some easy ways to help their stroke survivor improve their stroke recovery.
-This program is AmeriCare Fort Worth’s way to help improve the quality of stroke survivor care while also increasing the quality of life for the survivor.
+This program is ameriCARE Fort Worth’s way to help improve the quality of stroke survivor care while also increasing the quality of life for the survivor.

 Activity & Exercise: